amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       above)

 Stochastic REs, and more generally, a semantic cost metric is critical for comparing between responses by GreedySynth.
+Without this semantic cost, the same function would likely have different costs if found through different calls to GreedySynth.
+Syntactic metrics, we feel, aim to approximate how good the underlying result is: in this work we are able to find a semantic metric that we can be found using syntactic information.

                                 -------------